 7. Weight Changes

-Not all, but some women report of changes in either the quantity, or quality, or both, of their CM when they go on a diet.
+Not all, but some women report of changes in either the quantity, or quality, or both, of their cervical mucus when they go on a diet.
 While small changes may go unnoticed, extreme weight gain or loss, and extreme changes in your diet might produce more perceptible changes in your cervical mucus.

 Changes in cervical mucus while travelling are usually in response to change in water conditions.
-If the quality of water used for bathing and drinking is poor, your body will quickly adapt to this and produce a CM that will be slightly more cloudy and sticky than normal, as a defence mechanism, to keep infections away.
+If the quality of water used for bathing and drinking is poor, your body will quickly adapt to this and produce a cervical mucus that will be slightly more cloudy and sticky than normal, as a defence mechanism, to keep infections away.

 Hostile Cervical Mucus

 Hostile cervical mucus is the kind that either does not allow sperms to survive in it, or affects their motility, or both.
-Hostile mucus may be either too dry, thick, acidic, or may even contain antibodies that make it impossible for sperms to survive in it.
+Hostile mucus may be either too dry, thick, acidic or may even contain antibodies that make it impossible for sperms to survive in it.

-Factors that Cause Hostile Cervical Mucus
+Factors That Cause Hostile Cervical Mucus

 For a woman whose body ordinarily produces healthy cervical mucus, production of hostile cervical mucus can be an indication of several health conditions.

 If you are trying to conceive, it is high time you get familiar with your body.
 Don’t feel shy to examine and explore yourself.
-Your CM, apart from helping you to conceive, can also be a good indicator of your overall health.
+Your cervical mucus, apart from helping you to conceive, can also be a good indicator of your overall health.
 Start at the end of your next menses, and get to know yourself.